Nevsimao/Portfolio/README.md

-#My portfolio built using RectJS and Styled-components.
+#My portfolio built using Rect and Styled-components.